-Sharon was repelled by it, but didn't say anything and Louise no longer existed in
+Sharon was repelled, but didn't speak.
+Louise no longer existed in her purview.

-her purview.
-I maintained my smile and nod, making serious efforts to never to have
+I maintained my smile and nod, making serious efforts to never have to talk to Louise.

-A few months later I was surprised to see Louise suddenly taking a greater role.
+A few months later I was surprised to see Louise suddenly taking a greater role in

-She had been an 'in and out' who didn't hang around or participate.
+the organisation.
+She had been an 'in and out' who didn't participate.

-Over time I found myself leaving groups, ceasing to speak to people when she was around for she had a habit in inserting herself into any conversation I was having, and begin talking as if I didn't exist..
+Louise had a habit of inserting herself into any conversation I was having, and begin talking as if I didn't exist.

 Seeing Thru the Bull

 When you can read people it isn't pretty.
 Most people aren't nice.
 Most people see that you have use and use you.
-If you have no use (or can send out the vibes that you are a flake),these people will leave you alone.
+If you have no use (or send out vibes that you are a flake), these people will leave you alone.

 The Plot Sickens